G-dH/custom-hot-corners-extended/README.md

 - *Ctrl* "safety lock" finally works with Wayland
 - Pressure barrier sizes are now adjustable by scale controllers on the main corner page along with clickable area expansion for better orientation in settings.
 - Barrier size is now adjustable in percentage of the monitor's width/heigt instead of pixels.
-- Option *Make active corners/edges visible* now show the pressure barriers too.
+- Option *Make active corners/edges visible* now also shows the pressure barriers.
 - Added action **Window Thumbnail (PIP)** - make a thumbnail preview (like Picture in Picture) of the active window which you can drag and drop anywhere on the screen.
 Thumbnail size can be adjusted by a mouse scroll wheel and you can even change the source window of the thumbnail.
 You can make as many thumbnails as you want, not just one.
 - Added new shader filters - color blind vision simulation and correction filters in Accessibility menu.
 Inversion filters have been enhanced - Invert Lightness, Invert Lightness - Wite to Grey (for lower contrast at night time) and full color inversion, now all gamma corrected to make deep dark shades distinguishable.
 - Added actions to trigger default Window and App Switcher Pop-ups.
 When you install and enable the **Advanced Alt+TAb Window Switcher** extension you'll be able to use more actions with diffrent settigs of this extended window switcher pop-up.